Philippe Myers

-Philippe "Phil" Myers (born January 25, 1997) is a Canadian professional ice hockey defenceman who currently plays for the Syracuse Crunch in the American Hockey League (AHL) while under contract to the Tampa Bay Lightning of the National Hockey League (NHL).
+Philippe "Phil" Myers (born January 25, 1997) is a Canadian professional ice hockey defenceman for the Toronto Maple Leafs of the National Hockey League (NHL).

 Early life

 Myers was born on January 25, 1997, in Moncton, New Brunswick, and was raised in Dieppe, New Brunswick.
 He is the only child of Dave and Suzanne Myers, and relied on his family for motivation throughout his hockey career.
 The son of an English-speaking father and bilingual mother, Myers attended Francophone school, and became comfortable in both French and English.
 As an adolescent, he played minor ice hockey with the Moncton Flyers midget AAA league.

 Playing career

 Junior

-The Rouyn-Noranda Huskies of the Quebec Major Junior Hockey League (QMJHL) selected Myers in the fourth round, 58th overall, of the 2013 QMJHL Entry Draft.
+The Rouyn-Noranda Huskies of the Quebec Major Junior Hockey League (QMJHL) selected Myers in the fourth round, 58th overall, of the 2013 QMJHL entry draft.

 Professional

 Philadelphia Flyers

 Myers was signed as an undrafted free agent by the Flyers on September 21, 2015.
-After his stellar play during the 2015–16 QMJHL season, NHL scouts believed he would have been a first-round pick in the 2016 NHL Entry Draft if the Flyers had not signed him.
+After his stellar play during the 2015–16 season, NHL scouts believed he would have been a first-round pick in the 2016 NHL entry draft if the Flyers had not signed him.
 He made his NHL debut on February 17, 2019, in a game against the Detroit Red Wings.
 Myers would go on to score his first career goal on March 6, 2019, in a game against the Washington Capitals.